Today In History logo TIH

 1579

-Francis Drake lands at a "fair and good" bay along the Pacific Northwest coast, likely in present-day Oregon or Washington.
-This landing establishes England's first tangible claim to the region, challenging Spanish dominance over the western seaboard and opening the door for future British exploration and settlement in North America.
+Francis Drake landed at a sheltered bay along the Pacific Northwest coast, likely in present-day Oregon or Washington, during his circumnavigation of the globe.
+He described the harbor as 'fair and good' in his ship's log and spent several weeks repairing the Golden Hind before continuing north.
+This landing established England's first tangible claim to the region, directly challenging Spanish monopoly over the western seaboard and opening the door for future British exploration and settlement in North America.

 1581